vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/19_The_So-called_Jaunpur_Stone_Inscription_of_Ishv.md

 Iśānavarman\] is victorious, he who has ascended the lion throne, his feet bowed to by the rulers of the earth, after having vanquished the sovereign of Andhra of whom the elephants, counted by the thousands, were passing triple fluid \(scil., temple-must secretion, urine and faeces, due to excitement\), after having routed in battle the Sū-

-likas and their galloping arrays of innumerable horses, and after having made the Gaud

-. as, driven from their territory by \(his\) might, take refuge at the oceaṇ \(13\) 27 Sircar 1964, 130 is right when he notes that, ‘The word dhārā  commonly means khad
+likas and their galloping arrays of innumerable horses, and after having made the Gauḍas, driven from their territory by \(his\) might, take refuge at the oceaṇ \(13\) 27 Sircar 1964, 130 is right when he notes that, ‘The word dhārā  commonly means khaḍgāder

-. gāder

 niśitamukham \(Medinīkoṣa\), so that the passage dhārāmārgavinirgatāgnikaṇikā  means